Set up tenants in Cloud Commander

 When the customer clicks the link, they:

-- Sign into Microsoft using their Admin account credentials, including MFA, for their organization.
+- Sign into Microsoft using their Admin credentials, including MFA, for their organization.

 - Review the permissions requested and select Accept.